Who to contact

 The regulations do not address all aspects of quality.
 For example, there are no regulations or standards addressing curriculum or pedagogy in child care in Alberta.

 Unregulated child care

 People who offer child care out of their homes, that have not been approved to operate under the provincial family day home category, are considered private babysitters.
-These programs can offer private babysitting to up to six children, not including their own, at any given time.
+These programs can offer private babysitting to up to six children under 13 years of age, not including their own, at any given time.
 These programs are not monitored to help ensure the safety and well-being of the children.

 Children with disabilities

 Family support for children with disabilities (FSCD) may provide parents with additional funding for child care.
 An application form and additional information about FSCD are available online.